llxxbb/Nature/doc/plan.md

 ## for the nearer term

-* add teller
-* Batch
-  * batch process for parallel
-    * add thread for parallel process
-    * save delivery
-    * generate storeTask

-  * batch process for serial
-  * virtual instance for batch

 * ProcessLine::callback should return `Result`

+* init system : check "/S/serial" whether defined, if not create one

 ### Retry carry

 ### Unit and Integrate test

 #### Integrate test
 * parallel